Medical Students

 Shadowing

-Shadowing allows students the opportunity to join alongside faculty members in their day-to-day experiences to better explore the specialty.
-Individuals interested in shadowing with the Department of Anesthesiology should reach out to anesed@umn.edu for more information and to be added to our waitlist.
+Shadowing provides the opportunity to learn alongside one of our Department faculty in order to better understand the anesthesiology specialty.
+Individuals interested in shadowing with the Department of Anesthesiology should reach out to [email protected] for more information.
+Please note that our shadowing availability is limited and our criteria for shadowing are strict so it is highly likely you will be placed on a waiting list.

 Rotations